Jamazi4/bimcat/notes.md

 so for now only generating link works

+### --29-05-2025--

+This might be already working but wifi in the train lol if share is working correctly for composites and redirects correctly, then start with manageUsers for compositeLibrary.

+I think that composites should handle changing the privacy

 ### Current task list

 [x]sort out the navigation to library and/or component from composite